Conscience: Taxes for Peace not War: Taxes for Peace Bill

 '... is specifically designed to end human life on a massive scale and destabilise our fragile environment has no place in any country which values its humanity.
 It's a waste of our labourers’ talent, who should be building the next generation of homes, and a waste of the ingenuity of our engineers who should be building the next generation of renewable energy production.'

 The Taxes for Peace Bill was put forward for parliamentary debate as a 10 Minute Rule Bill by Ruth Cadbury MP on 19 July 2016 where it received unanimous support.
 It was scheduled for a second reading on 12 December 2016 but this has been deferred to 24 March 2017.

-The European Convention on Human Rights, the United Nations Declaration of Human Rights and the British Human Rights Act all enshrine the right to 'freedom of thought, conscience and religion' in law, therefore the approval of the Taxes for Peace Bill would bring British tax law in line with various national and international laws on individual liberty; given that the right to conscientious objection is enshrined in the Military Service Act of 1916, the Taxes for Peace Bill, if approved by parliament, would bring the rights of conscientious objectors in line with how wars are fought in the twenty-first century.

-The only option for conscientious objectors to completely avoid paying for war at present is to either completely or partially withhold income tax, which risks prosecution and prison.
-As this system benefits no-one, least of all the taxpayer, Conscience will continue to campaign tirelessly for the right to conscientious objection to military taxation to be enshrined in law.